saiDev1999/5R_React_Class/README.md

 2.4 shouldComponentUpdate
 2.5 getSnapShotBeforeUpdate

-3. UnMounting stage or phase
+3. UnMounting stage or phase :

-1. componentWillUnmount
+whenever component or elemens removed from dom , this phase we can call it as unMounting

+1. componentWillUnmount : This method is used to perform the clean up tasks for the component

+This method is used to prevent the memory leaks in the applications memory leaks like un-stopped timer , remove event listeners , This method makes the app performace to increase

 DOM : Drawbacks :